Milunnn/disboard-scraper/README.md

 Reasons:

-- Simple
+- Simple, no time wasted trying to configure inputs
-- Automatic duplicate detecting and filtering
+- Automatic duplicate detection and filtering
-- Handles timeouts
-- Output fields sanitization

 Want to collect or track data about active/large servers?
 This is the way to do it!

 ## How much will scraping Disboard cost you?

-To obtain 1000 results, the cost is approximately $.
-The Apify Free plan will therefore cover more than !!
+To obtain 1000 results, the cost is approximately $ 0.3.
+The Apify Free plan will therefore cover up to 15000 results!

 ## How to scrape Disboard

-1. Go to the top of page [Disboard Scraper]() on the Apify platform
+1. Go to the top of page [Disboard Scraper](https://apify.com/milunnn/disboard-scraper) on the Apify platform
 2. Click the *Try for free* button
 3. Fill the inputs with desired query values
 4. Click the *Start* button